ForgeFlow/ao-odoo/ao_sale/README.rst

 * Sales order list should be groupable by status
 * Add the creation date in the quote and order list view
+* Add the *Expiration Date* to the Quotation and Sales Order report.

 Credits